chris-paterson/NashvilleNumberSystem/README.md

 7. Diminished

-Using the G major scale we get the progression:
+Applying the above pattern to a G major scale gives us the following chords:

 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|